prog4biol/pfb2023/lectures/Pandas.md

 #### Pandas has the ability to read in various data formats

-- Open a local file using Pandas, usually a comma-separated values (CSV) file, but could also be a tab-delimited text file (TSV), Excel, etc
+- Open a local file using Pandas, usually a comma-separated values (CSV) file, but could also be a tab-delimited text file (TSV), Excel, json, etc

 - Read a remote file on a website through a URL or read data from a remote database.